 There are different application procedures depending on the nature of the finanicial need.
 In the first instance, students should consult the list of subject-specific funds below, and apply to the Director of Studies if their need is covered by one of these funds.

-If there is no appropriate subject fund, then please scroll down the page for further information about sports bursaries, travel grants, language course expenses, Friends of Queens' Music, Munro Studentships, arts and crafts, support with general living expenses and funding offered by the University.
+If there is no appropriate subject fund, then please scroll down the page for further information about sports bursaries, travel grants, supra-curricular course expenses, Friends of Queens' Music, Munro Studentships, arts and crafts, support with general living expenses and funding offered by the University.

 Architecture and History of Art